mgagvani/Xbox-Game-AI/README.md

 Xbox Game AI
 ==========

+**Our goal is to make this into a modular framework for making AIs with Xbox games that haven't been made compatible with Gym.**

 Based on [TensorKart](https://github.com/kevinhughes27/TensorKart)[^1], adapted to use [PYXInput](https://github.com/bayangan1991/PYXInput) for control of Xbox/PC games.
-Has a CV-based method for driving an autonomous car inside of
+Has a CV-based method for driving an autonomous car inside of *Forza Horizon*.

 ## Getting Started
 1. I would recommend using an Anaconda environment for easier library management.
 Once you have a Conda environment, enter it and clone this repository.
 Then, run `conda install --file requirements.txt` to install the necessary libraries.